shiy1022/slab_qick_calib/README_qubit_tuning.md

 **Symptoms**: No clear oscillations, poor sinusoidal fit **Solutions**:
 - Check qubit frequency is correct
-- Adjust gain range (may be too high or too low)
+- Adjust gain range (may be too high or too low) or point spacing
 - Increase averaging (`reps`, `rounds`)
 - Verify readout fidelity is reasonable (>60%)
 - Check for frequency drift